perryyo/deploydjango.com/source/heroku/setup.rst

 .. note::
     When you add an account using ``heroku-accounts``, ``heroku-accounts`` will automatically generate and upload a new SSH key to your Heroku account.
-    This way, you'll be able to push code to any applications you may have created.
+    This way, you'll be able to push code to any of your Heroku applications.